a-tofft/network-builder/README.md

 j2lint - Lint the jinj2 config

 # Tests
-Can inventory be read correctly?
+- Can inventory be read correctly?
-Has same interface been assigned multiple times?
+- Has same interface been assigned multiple times?
+- Duplicate snippets
+- Duplicate templates
+- Duplicate inventories
+- Validate OpenConfig yang files: https://github.com/mbj4668/pyang
+- Test all filters
+- Linting / Black Code format checks
+- Verify each jinja2 template individually that they are correct.
+Jina2 Lint?
+# License
+Do what the fuck you want
+Feel free to fork/clone and make changes.

 # Thoughts
 Run Tests on any commit